AustinKLaw/AzureSIEMLab/README.md

 </p>

 <h2>Conclusion</h2>
 I thought going into this that reconfiguring the default port addresses would be a more helpful deterrent.
 However it had almost no decrease on the barrage of login attempts.
-Was also spooky misconfiguring geolocation blocker and locking myself out of the machine, but was able to use the console to whitelist my IP and regain access.
+I had a bit of a scare misconfiguring geolocation blocker and locking myself out of the machine, but was able to use the console to whitelist my IP and regain access.
 A firewall can block a connection but if someone has a backdoor they will be able to regain access easily!
 The geolocation worked great once setup and reduced a lot of attacks, however using a VPN can easily bypass this.
 A private VPN would be far more effective, and 2FA helps ensure that even if there is a brute-force attack that nobody has access to the system who isn't approved.